How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 On average, it will be safe to stay in a hot tub at 100 degrees for up to twenty minutes.

-But the time you can spend in a hot tub can also be impacted by whether you are pregnant, dehydrated, how deep you’re submerged, the ambient temperature, age, and alcohol consumption.
+But the time you can spend in a hot tub can also be impacted by whether you are pregnant, dehydrated, how deep you’re submerged, the ambient air temperature, water temperature, age, and alcohol consumption.

 It’s important to be mindful of these factors because staying in a hot tub longer than the recommended time can lead to nausea, dizziness, and dehydration!